pschaus/book_lepl1402/source/part6.rst

       Stream<Integer> stream = Stream.of(10, 20, 30, 40, 50);
       Stream<Integer> limited = stream.limit(2);  // => [ 10, 20 ]

 Terminal methods
 ----------------

 In a stream pipeline, the last operation is usually an operation that returns some result that is not a stream.
+This last operation must **get the data out of the stream**.
 It is possible to distinguish between three different cases:

 * Stream pipelines whose terminal method does something with each element (consumer methods),

-* Stream pipelines whose terminal method creates a Java collection from the stream (collecting methods), and
+* Stream pipelines whose terminal method creates a Java collection from the stream (collector methods), and

 * Stream pipelines whose terminal method extracts a single value from the stream (reduction methods).